enisdenjo/slides/slides/scaling-real-time-building-federated-subscriptions-in-rust.md

 <!--
 - Remember!
 - Interrupting is fine, ask right away if something is unclear.
-- There is also the Booth App if you prefer typing your question.
+- There is also the Booth App if you prefer typing your question - just scan the QR.
 - I will read your comments at the end of my talk.
 -->